Patrick Surtain: 2008

-Surtain was released by the Chiefs on February 24, 2009.
+On February 24, 2009, the Kansas City Chiefs officially released Surtain.
+His release saved the Chiefs $6.20 million of cap space in 2009.
 He finished his career with the team with 192 tackles, one sack, and eight interceptions in 55 games.

 Coaching career

 Miami Dolphins

 Surtain was hired as a defensive assistant coach for the Miami Dolphins on February 18, 2022.